grahamhz/pane-switcher/readme.md

 ```

 ## Conclusion
-If you're a victim of monolithic controllers and templates with angularjs where a lot of it isn't visible most of the time, there is hope.
-You can try cleaning everything up using an implementation similar to the pane-switcher.
+If you've ever been annoyed by poor implementations of popups in AngularJS apps, the pane-switcher is here for you.
+You could also use this for normal page content!
+If you have an element that disappears from or is inserted into your layout, consider this solution!
+It wouldn't be hard to adapt this to do more than just popups (I did).
+I will say, however, that if you're going to use this for more than popups (especially if it involves tracking state) consider the [ui-router](https://github.com/angular-ui/ui-router).

-If you'd like more complete source code, checkout my example repo on [github]:https://github.com/grahamhz/pane-switcher
+If you'd like more complete source code, checkout my example repo on [GitHub](https://github.com/grahamhz/pane-switcher)

-DISCLAIMER: If you're going to involve tracking state in the pane-switcher, might I suggest looking at the [ui-router]:https://github.com/angular-ui/ui-router